Hong Kong protesters form human chains to call for democracy

 In a protest dubbed “The Baltic Way,” nearly 2 million Latvians, Lithuanians and Estonians formed a human chain more than 600 kilometers (370 miles) long on Aug.
 23, 1989.

-Organizers of “The Hong Kong Way” said it would be a show of solidarity against the extradition law and police violence, as well as a plea for international support.
+Organizers of “The Hong Kong Way” said it was a show of solidarity against the extradition law and police violence, as well as a plea for international support.

 Earlier Friday, accountants marched in support of the pro-democracy movement, while the Canadian Consulate banned its staff from leaving the city on official business after a British Consulate employee was detained in mainland China.